aws/aws-encryption-sdk-cli/README.rst

 .. image:: https://travis-ci.org/awslabs/aws-encryption-sdk-cli.svg?branch=master
    :target: https://travis-ci.org/awslabs/aws-encryption-sdk-cli

+You can use this command line version of the `AWS Encryption SDK`_ to encrypt and decrypt the data in your files and directories.

 The latest full documentation is at `Read the Docs`_ and you can find additional details and examples in `AWS Encryption CLI topic`_ of the `AWS Encryption SDK Developer Guide`_.